 What is the filling of a sofa cushion made from?

 They tend to be filled with foam, feathers or a mix of the two.
 Feathers are plush, luxurious and insulating.
 Foam is low-maintenance, keeps shape and provides good support.
 The cushions have an inner lining called ticking, which is tightly woven fabric to stop small feathers from poking through the cushions.
-For the benefits of both foam and feathers combined, why not take a look at the Swyft Model 02 range of sofas?
+For the benefits of both foam and feathers combined.

 How do you stop a sofa from sagging?

 Thanks to the webbing.
 This involves strips of synthetic material that are woven and attached to the frame of the sofa.
-Our Model 03 range has a foam filling on a webbing base, so it will always spring right back into shape.
+Our sofas have a foam filling on a webbing base, so it will always spring right back into shape.

 How important is the sofa frame?